 A Beginner's Guide to Using Medical Marijuana

-This guide is intended to help patients in California who are new to using cannabis therapeutically to treat a medical condition.
+This guide is intended to help patients who are new to using cannabis therapeutically to treat a medical condition.
 Topics covered include:

 - Qualifications to become a medical marijuana patient